open-disease-risk/sat/README.md

 learning_rate=0.001`.
 You can also append any other configuration variable shall you wish to change more than one.

+*Note 3*: Use `TOKENIZERS_PARALLELISM=false poetry run ...` to execute
+finetuning to avoid potential performance (on small datasets) and deadlock issues.
+The finetuning script may need to address the tokenization scheme such that parallelization can be utilized within the training procedure.

 ### Run the scripts in Azure
 1. Go to `ml.azure.com` and select the workspace to use for the experiments
 2. Download the `config.json` of the workspace configuration and put it into the